-The Commission considers that the Split Snowy Region and Southern Generators' Congestion Pricing proposals and the alternative Abolition proposal would offer an improvement in terms of the transparency and predictability of market operation when compared to the base case.
+The Commission considers that the Split Snowy Region and Southern Generators' Congestion Pricing proposals and the alternative Abolition alternative would offer an improvement in terms of the transparency and predictability of market operation when compared to the base case.
 These three proposals all price the material congestion between Murray and Tumut.
 They also reduce the likely incidence of NEMMCO's intervention to manage counter-price flows.

-The Commission considers, however, that the responses proposed in the Split Snowy Region proposal and in the Southern Generators' Congestion Pricing proposal are less proportionate mechanisms to address the congestion problem in the Snowy region when compared with mechanism proposed in the alternative Abolition proposal.
+The Commission considers, however, that the responses proposed in the Split Snowy Region proposal and in the Southern Generators' Congestion Pricing proposal are less proportionate mechanisms to address the congestion problem in the Snowy region when compared with mechanism in the Abolition alternative.
 The Split Snowy Region proposal retains the region boundaries just north of Tumut and just south of Murray.
-The Commission's analysis of both historical and forward looking congestion does not suggest that those areas of the NEM are places of material and enduring congestion.
-Retaining a region boundary across those cutsets pre-empts a possible future response to address any potential congestion that may arise.
-In contrast, the alternative Abolition proposal provides the opportunity for future responses to address any congestion that may arise north or south of the modified Victoria-NSW region boundary, consistent with the future congestion management regime.
-In this context, the Split Snowy Region proposal is not considered to be a proportionate response to address the material congestion between in Murray and Tumut when compared to the alternative Abolition proposal.
+The Commission's analysis of both historical and forward looking congestion does not suggest that those areas of the NEM are places of material and enduring congestion.36 Retaining a region boundary across those cutsets pre-empts a possible future response to address any potential congestion that may arise.
+In contrast, the Abolition alternative provides the opportunity for future responses to address any congestion that may arise north or south of the modified Victoria-NSW region boundary, consistent with the future congestion management regime.
+In this context, the Split Snowy Region proposal is not considered to be a proportionate response to address the material congestion between in Murray and Tumut when compared to the Abolition.

-&lt;sup>34 See Appendix F.
+36 See Appendix F.